Income from Fishing

 This page will guide you through how different fishing assets should be depreciated or amortized.

-Estimate Taxes for Fishermen
+Estimated Taxes for Fishermen

 Some crewmembers may be considered self-employed.
 However, the boat owner still has tax responsibilities to the crew.
 You can also find information about foreign crewmembers here.